li-ds/Portfolio/Auto price/READMI.md

 1. Reserch and preprocessing of data.
 2. Preparation of samples for training models using the OHE and OE methods.
 3. 5 models training: LinearRegression, RandomForestRegressor, DecisionTreeRegressor, CatBoostRegressor, LGBMRegressor.
 Picked the best settings.
-4. Analyzed training time, prediction time and model quality.
+4. Analyze training time, prediction time and model quality.
-5. The best model was chosen taking into account the training time and prediction, as well as the RMSE value.
+5. Choose best model taking into account the training time and prediction, as well as the RMSE value.